spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 [Edge artifacts](../../clusters/edge/edgeforge-workflow/palette-canvos/palette-canvos.md), creating an Edge cluster profile, preparing your Edge host, and deploying an Edge cluster along with a demo application.

-The diagram below illustrates the components that will be deployed in this tutorial and how they interact with each other.
+The diagram below illustrates how the components that will be deployed in this tutorial interact with each other.

 ![A diagram showing the Edge VirtualBox tutorial workflow.](/tutorials/edge-vbox/tutorials_edge-vbox_deploy-cluster-virtualbox_diagram.webp)